BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2018_short_notes.md

 17/11/2018
 ---
 I'm sitting for 2 minutes and I was wondering what to write about this day (I always write the next day) and the snow started to snowing :) It's beautiful!
 I really appreciate such moments and I LOVE to watch it snow... it reminds me of childhood :D

+18/11/2018
+---
+And another Sunday is now a past.
+Today I realized that I want to serve God.
+And I don't really care  what others say.
+Wheter they belive He exists or not.
+I want to serve him and I don't want to care about the opinion of other people.

+19/11/2018
+---
+It was tough Monday.
+I stayed home and worked from there but tomorrow for sure I'll go to the office (I'm really angry about neighbors renovates theirs flats).
+I also think I should take a few days off, to stop thinking about work and everything related to that.

+20/11/2018
+---
+It was a good day.
+I worked really well, accomplished few tasks and what is the most important - I left work in the office.
+What is that mean?
+When I left at 3pm.
+I just didn't think about work, didn't read any email, didn't write any code (related to work).
+That is something I need to learn how to do, especially when I work from home.

+21/11/2018
+---
+It was a day without history.
+Nothing special happened.
+The only thing worth mentioning is that I got a scholarship.

+22/11/2018
+---
+Today I got a promotion at work.
+This means that my salary has increased $$.
+I'm not entirely happy (probably because I'm really bad in negotiations) but I'm happy at 90% :D.

+23/11/2018
+---
+What a horrible day :(.
+At 2pm. while I was at work I started to feel 'bad' (headache, cold).
+I went back home and had plans to go on studies and later on JSession.
+Turned out I went sleep at 4 and woke up at 7...
+Right now (the day after) I'm feeling really sick.
+I think I got some cold :(

+24/11/2018
+---
+I feel awful :( !!!
+I have a cold, headache and on Monday I HAVE TO BE HEALTHY because I have delegation.